First trial results show UK coronavirus vaccine produces a strong immune response

 Professor Sarah Gilbert, Professor of Vaccinology at the University of Oxford Jenner Institute and co-author of the study, said: “These encouraging results support further evaluation of this candidate vaccine in our ongoing large scale phase III programme, which is still needed to assess the ability of the vaccine to protect people from COVID-19.”

-The phase I/II trial has been designated an urgent public health study by the Department of Health and Social Care, to expedite set up and delivery of the study in the health and care system, as has the phase II/III trial.
+The phase I/II trial of the vaccine has been designated an urgent public health study by the Department of Health and Social Care, to expedite set up and delivery of the study in the health and care system, as has the phase II/III trial of the vaccine.

 The University of Oxford is working with the UK-based global biopharmaceutical company AstraZeneca for the further development, large-scale manufacture and potential distribution of the COVID-19 vaccine, with plans for clinical development and production of the Oxford vaccine progressing globally.